Melapress/captcha-4wp/readme.txt

 == Screenshots ==

+1. Configuring reCAPTCHA and the plugin is very easy with the wizard.
+2. In the setup wizard all you have to do is select and configure reCAPTCHA.
+3. When you use reCAPTCHA v3 you can also reconfigure a failover action, to cater for false negatives.
-1. CAPTCHA in the WordPress login form
+4. CAPTCHA in the WordPress login form
-2. CAPTCHA in the WordPress comments form
+5. CAPTCHA in the WordPress comments form
-3. CAPTCHA in WooCommerce (multiple CAPTCHA's in the same page)
-4. CAPTCHA in user registration form
-5. CAPTCHA in password reset / change form
 6. CAPTCHA in lost password request form
+7. CAPTCHA in password reset / change form
+8. The CAPTCHA configuration can be clearly seen from the plugin's configuration.

 == Changelog ==

+= 7.2.1 (20230511) =

+* **New features & functionality**
+	* Added check for 'path' during check for REST request which returns false if no path is found and can be overriden via filter 'c4wp_is_rest_request_no_path_found'

+* **Bug fixes**
+	* Jetpack + V3: Fixed issue causing CAPTCHA to return false when logging in.
+	* PHP 7.2 Compatibility: Fixed small PHP errors within settings when running PHP 7.2.
+	* General PHP improvements: Fixed error caused by method not declared as static.

 = 7.2.0 (20230427) =